Ahmad-Yola/MAAUN-Project/README.md

 ### Demonstration of the Attack

+A link to access the online version of the project is attached down below for self test..

 To demonstrate the SQL injection vulnerability, use the following payload in the email field:

 ' OR 1=1-- (MAKE SURE TO ADD A SPACE AFTER THE TWO HYPHENS)